PatternsTechGit/PT_Angular-Materials-Side/README.md

 <font size="5" color="grey">**Step 9: Opening the side nav**</font>

-Add property "opened" to mat-sidenav to start is as opened by default.
+Add property `opened` to `mat-sidenav` to start is as opened by default.
 Set its mode to side so that it appears on the side of the page.

 ```